ianhecker/Cryptocurrency-Study/index.md

 Scilla is an intermediate-level language designed to be compiled from a higher-level language, and then compiled further into executable bytecode [[4]](#references).
 It is designed to possess the following qualities:
 + **Separation between Computation and Communication**

     Contracts are thought of as *communicating automata* in Scilla.
 All computations are independent of each other as *standalone atomic transistions*.
-This separated and automata structure allows partioning of contract-specific logic for cleaner reasoning. [[4]](#references)
+This separated and automata structure allows division of contract-specific logic from blockchain interactions for cleaner reasoning [[4]](#references).

-+ **Seraration between effectful and pure computations**
++ **Separation between effectful and pure computations**

+    Types of computation are divided into categories:
+    + Pure Expressions (primitive data type expressions and maps)
+    + Impure Local State Manipulations (reading/writing fields of a contract)
+    + Blockchain Reflections (reading number of current block, etc.)

+    Semantics between these types of computations, Scilla ensures type preservation [[4]](#references).

 + **Separation between invocation and continuation**

+    Scilla uses CPS, or **C**ontinuation-**P**assing **S**tyle.
+CPS is when contracts are built as communicating automata, where calling another contract can be performed absolutely last.
+This can increase difficulty due to a change in style of coding, but is provided a solution via invoked *continuations* from the execution environment.
+This allows translations from Solidity to Scilla.
+Additionally, the use of automata structures aids in analysis, testing, and verification of contracts [[4]](#references).